 Hull FC are in a big rut, mentally they are gone, and that’s been evident for weeks now.
 Defensively hopeless and with ball in hand clueless, the end of the season cannot come quick enough, with the clubs play-off hopes almost burnt out after an embarrassing 44-12 defeat to Castleford on Thursday night.

 The worst part of it all is that it’s hardly surprising.
 It was another disgusting performance, the sort of which we’ve seen on an all too frequent basis throughout 2019.
-The attitude stinks, and the team spirit which was so pivotal to those two cup winning teams has gone.
-This is a team of individuals, you’ve got Lee Radford’s henchmen in one corner, then the islanders in another, then those that should have either retired or been shipped on, and then Jake Connor, who looks both an isolated and infuriated figure right now.
+The truth hurts.
+There’s no hunger nor desire, an evidently poor attitude, and the team spirit which was so pivotal to those two cup winning sides has gone.
+This is a team of individuals longing for the campaign to end.
+There’s Lee Radford’s henchmen in one corner, then the islanders in another, then those that should have either retired or been shipped on, and then Jake Connor, who looks both an isolated and infuriated figure right now.
 But to blame everything on his shoulders, especially a sin-bin with two minutes to go when the team has already been well-beaten, would be a little naive, especially when the prior defensive efforts, passes, and last tackle plays of some of his team-mates were beyond pathetic.

-But Connor is an easy target when he’s spitting his dummy out.
-We’ve all absolutely loved it when he’s rinsed opposition players and got under their skin over the past three years, but now others are doing it back, he gets rattled and we all turn on him.
+Connor though is an easy target when he’s spitting his dummy out.
+It’s been great watching him rinse opposition players and get under their skin over the past three years, but now others are doing it back, he gets rattled and we turn on him.
 Standard.
-We’re talking about a player that is evidently infuriated by the current situation at Hull FC, and who wears his emotions on his sleeve, sometimes coming across like a petulant child and therefore to his detriment.
+Connor is a player that is evidently infuriated by the current situation at Hull FC, and a player who wears his emotions on his sleeve, sometimes coming across like a petulant child and therefore to his detriment.
 We’ve all been there.
-Did he cross the line by telling Mark Minichiello to f-off?
+Did he cross the line by telling Mark Minichiello to f*** off?
 Probably.
 But that’s just one example of when the cameras were on.
 It’s rugby league.
 It’s emotional.
 Imagine the vocabulary that isn’t picked up.
 Those that have played even at amateur level know you can have it out with a team-mate then you’re best pals again five minutes later.
 It happens.
 It’s just easy for some to stick the knife into a player that seems to have copped all blame for Hull FC’s rut recently.
-Our fan base loves a scapegoat.
+Every fan base loves a scapegoat.

-The fact is the team isn’t in sync, and when that happens you’ve got no chance.
-Everyone points fingers at Connor, but Marc Sneyd has been woeful since Catalans away ten weeks ago.
-Every last tackle kick was a hopeless chip to the corner, the sort of play that worked wonders when you had Mahe Fonua or Fetuli Talanoa on the end of it, but one that is just tedious to watch now.
+Unfortunately the team isn’t in sync, and when that happens you’ve got no chance.
+Everyone points fingers at Connor, but Marc Sneyd has been, one performance at Wakefield aside, woeful for a while now.
+In contrast to the early season months where he was brilliant, every last tackle kick at Wheldon Road was a hopeless chip to the corner, the sort of play that worked wonders when you had Mahe Fonua or Fetuli Talanoa on the end of it, but one that is just tedious to watch now.
 Currently there’s no variation from Sneyd.
-He has a gift of a left boot, but we don’t see a short kicking game now.
-He rarely takes the line on either and his go to play is that bloody short ball to Minichiello or another lead runner, where inevitably an error occurs.
-Then you’ve got Jamie Shaul, whose endeavour is never in question, but his modern-day full-back play isn’t on par with Super League’s elite.
+He has a gift of a left boot, but these days we rarely see a short kicking game.
+He doesn’t take the line on enough either and his go to play is that bloody short ball to Minichiello or another lead runner, where inevitably an error occurs.
+Then you’ve got Jamie Shaul, whose effort and endeavour is never in question, but whose modern-day full-back play isn’t on par with Super League’s elite.
 There are holes everywhere.
 Sika Manu looked shot.
 Ratu Naulago was off the boil.
 Mickey Paea, well, where’s that form of a few months ago gone?
 The same can be said of many.
 Win together, lose together, and they all have to cop it, not just Jake Connor.

 Radford though isn’t to blame for everything.
 He doesn’t send his side out to defend like arthritic cardboard cut outs and attack like headless chickens.
 A coach can only do so much, it’s not Radford’s fault that some members of the side are weak, whose heads drop at the first sight of a sinister score-board.
 Radford has not been helped from above either.
 There was a reluctance to shake things up for the 2019 season and once the chairman realised the need to do so it was too late.
 There was no viable alternative so Hull were stuck with what they had.
 The flaws in that have shown this year and that’s been rectified with what’s arriving for 2020.